xiaoxianyu-office/mm/FAQ.md

 -   Use the "GCD" (global cooldown) skill along with the "OffGCD" condition.
 -   Give your skills lower chances and cooldowns.
+-   Uses stances via the setstance mechanic and the stance condition.

 I want to use my own custom sound effect, how do I do this?
 (Answer provided by SeanArmor on the MythicMobs forums)
 -------------------------------------------------------------------------------------------------------------------